NTT-DATA-Cloud-Transformation/docker-hands-on-lab/lab/step3.md

 Stop the container again.
 You can see the stopped containers by running `docker ps -a`{{execute}}

 You can permanently delete the container by running `docker rm mywebsite`{{execute}}

+Docker lets us find out more about a container using `docker inspect` command.
+Type `docker inspect nginx`{{execute}} to see more about how the nginx container is setup.